vedikasaklani/chatbot-and-mcp-agent-commerce/README.md

 # Agent Commerce
-(recent readme changes are being made to test my gitapp)
+(recent readme changes and stdio server addition are being made to test my gitapp)
 ### An e-commerce backend built for both humans and AI agents.

 Traditional E-commerce APIs are designed for applications.